MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/plan-security-antivirus.md

 ### SQL database servers

 These exclusions include the SQL Server database files that are used by Orchestrator components and the system database files for the master database and for the tempdb database.

-For example:

-- *.mdf*
-- *.ldf*
-- *.ndf*
+[Learn more](/troubleshoot/sql/database-engine/security/antivirus-and-sql-server#directories-and-file-name-extensions-to-exclude-from-virus-scanning).

 For standard Microsoft SQL Server specific exclusions, see [Configure antivirus software to work with SQL Server](/troubleshoot/sql/database-engine/security/antivirus-and-sql-server).